 - Using Numbers

 - Understand shape, space and measures

-In order to support children’s exploration of pattern in sound and movement, we must first develop our own confidence to sing and dance alongside children.
-And then, secondly, value sound and movement patterns and understand their relevance to maths learning and development.
+In order to support children’s exploration of patterns, within sound and movement, we must first develop our own confidence to sing and dance alongside children.
+Secondly, we must learn to value sound and movement patterns to understand their relevance to maths learning and development.

 ‘I have spent a lovely few hours listening to the songs and following the activities in my head.
 It is a super resource and you have incorporated excellent direct links to the EY Maths standards for mathematics.
 The activities contribute to developing number sense and pattern early and this is so important!
 I have no hesitation in recommending this for inclusion on National Numeracy’s Family Maths Toolkit.’
 Sue Skyrme, National Numeracy.

 All of our music and movement programmes have been tried and tested by practitioners, whose testimonials we will look at in our next blog.